neurostuff/NiMARE/docs/documentation.rst

 Documentation
 =============

-NiMARE is a Python package for performing meta-analyses of the neuroimaging literature.
+NiMARE is a Python package for performing meta-analyses, and derivative analyses using meta-analytic data, of the neuroimaging literature.
 While meta-analytic packages exist which implement one or two algorithms each, NiMARE provides a standard syntax for performing a wide range of analyses and for interacting with databases of coordinates and images from fMRI studies (e.g., brainspell, Neurosynth,